cdktf/cdktf-provider-cloudflare/docs/spectrumApplication.typescript.md

 Determines how data travels from the edge to your origin.

 When set to "direct", Spectrum will send traffic directly to your origin, and the application's type is derived from the `protocol`.
 When set to "http" or "https", Spectrum will apply Cloudflare's HTTP/HTTPS features as it sends traffic to your origin, and the application type matches this property exactly.
+Available values: "direct", "http", "https".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/spectrum_application#traffic_type SpectrumApplication#traffic_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/spectrum_application#traffic_type SpectrumApplication#traffic_type}

 ---